-In this evaluation we mainly focus on the cryptographic commands that are executed by the SE.
 We implemented the involved steps of the domain enrollment and verification protocol and measured the computation time on a NFC SIM card and a Yubikey NEO (also a smart card based computing device), both with JavaCard version 3.0.1.
 The measurements for the NFC SIM where done on an OPPO N1 Mini with Android 4.3 using the Open Mobile API and the Yubikey NEO measurements where done with a Thinkpad T440s over the USB interface.
+Note that an evaluation of the used ABC functionalities in our scheme is out of scope of this paper and not included in the computational analysis (an evaluation of ABCs on smart cards can be found in [23]).

-As the transfer speed between SE and other devices highly depends on the interface [11], we omit the transfer time in this evaluation.
+As the transfer speed between SE and other devices highly depends on the interface [12], we omit the transfer time in this evaluation.
 For that purpose, we send the required data in a preceding command, store it in temporary memory on the SE, and then execute and measure the actual command.